Raphael Obermair

-Raphael Obermair (born 1 April 1996) is a German professional footballer who plays as a defensive midfielder or a right back for 2.
+Raphael Obermair (born 1 April 1996) is a German professional footballer who plays as a winger for 2.
 Bundesliga club Paderborn 07.

 Club career

 Youth

-Obermair was born in Prien am Chiemsee, Bavaria, He had his youth at TSV 1860 Rosenheim.
+Obermair was born in Prien am Chiemsee, Bavaria.
+He spent his youth career at TSV 1860 Rosenheim.

 TSV 1860 Rosenheim

 In 2014, Obermair was promoted to the first team of TSV 1860 Rosenheim.
-He made a total of 84 games scoring 4 goals in his two-year spell with the senior team.
+He played in a total of 84 games, scoring 4 goals in his two-year spell with the senior team.

 Bayern Munich II

 In 2016, Obermair joined the second team of Bundesliga club Bayern Munich.

 Sturm Graz

 In 2018, Obermair signed a two-year deal with Austrian Bundesliga club Sturm Graz.

 Carl Zeiss Jena

 In August 2019, Obermair signed a two-year contract with 3.
 Liga club Carl Zeiss Jena, joining the club on a free transfer.
 He scored his first and only goal for Carl Zeiss Jena in a 3-2 away defeat against Chemnitzer FC.
 In June 2020, after playing for one season, it was announced that Obermair have left the club.